 After the exam the committee produces an electronic record, in GSTS, of the outcome of the examination, including conditions imposed upon a conditional pass.
 In the event of a failed examination, the student may be invited to retake the Qualifying Examination no later than one quarter after the original exam.
 If the committee does not recommend a second exam, the student will be expected to leave the program by the end of the quarter, at which time financial support will cease.
+In rare, extraordinary cases, for example when the student made substantial progress on a research paper but was unable to sinish it because of hardship, the DGS may grant an exception.
 In the event of a conditional pass, the student is responsible for meeting the conditions and obtaining electronic approval from their primary advisor and committee members.
 Once the conditions have been met, the student's committee electronically reports this to the DGS, cc-ing other committee members and the graduate student.
 In the event of an unconditional pass, or once the conditions of a conditional pass are met and have been met and reported, the student needs to submit TGS form "The PhD Qualifying Exam".